Operation Crossroads: Detonation

-Able target array
+Able Target array

-In addition to the five ships that sank, fourteen were judged to have serious damage or worse, mostly due to the bomb's air-pressure shock wave.
+In addition to the five ships that sank, fourteen were judged to have serious damage or worse, mostly as a result of the shock wave.
 All but three were located within 1000 yd of the detonation.
 Inside that radius, orientation to the bomb was a factor in shock wave impact.
 For example, ship #6, the destroyer USS Lamson, which sank, was farther away than seven ships that stayed afloat.
 Lamson was broadside to the blast, taking the full impact on her port side, while the seven closer ships were anchored with their sterns toward the blast, somewhat protecting the most vulnerable part of the hull.